JJ/hoborg/text/text.md

 to be heavy enough to not be able to lift it.
 I was wrong by two or three men, but I didn't know that back them, so I just thought about cows and how rustlers would have done it.
-Not that rustlers even had to do it inside a carnival, but this mecn didn't have horns either, so I guess it was even, right?
+Not that rustlers even had to do it inside a carnival, but this mech didn't have horns either, so I guess it was even, right?
 Stop mooing, Gummy, it's not funny and I was really tied in knots there.
 Short of hiring a small army and a truck, for which I was a good few thousands shorts, I just couldn't